ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS MAY refuse to issue one or more of the requested access tokens, for any reason.
-In such cases the refused token is omitted from the response and all of the other issued access tokens are included in the response the requested names appropriate names.
+In such cases the refused token is omitted from the response and all of the other issued access tokens are included in the response under their respective requested labels.
 If the client instance [requested multiple access tokens](#request-token-multiple), the AS MUST NOT respond with a single access token structure, even if only a single access token is granted.
 In such cases, the AS MUST respond with a multiple access token structure containing one access token.